dongmingh/v1Launcher/README.md

 1. generate crypto-config yaml and execute cryptogen to generate crypto
 2. create configtx.yml
-3. create orderer block
+3. create orderer genesis block
 4. create channel configuration transaction
 5. create a docker-compose.yml and launch a network

 The usages of each script is given below so that they can be executed separately as needed.
-However, the script, networkLauncher.sh, is designed to execute all tasks sequentially.
+However, the script, networkLauncher.sh, is designed to execute all tasks listed above sequentially.

 ##Code Base

-- fabric commit level: f3c61e6cc3b04915081b15bbed000b377b53c4c1
+- fabric commit level: 3a71bff55c631c8ca02173c34313f42fa67a7ad0
-- fabric-sdk-node commit level: 80d85084f574e593a634459e132eb8a552e80a7e
+- fabric-sdk-node commit level: 503c88366559158f0f6f29cb67caeb0e074660c2
-- fabric-ca commit level: 4f8666363c13c48327edd4e75403a56b806d745b
+- fabric-ca commit level: 1424b3378df7086a651c533280cdcc3a2055b033

 #NetworkLauncher.sh